-Physics C - Electricity and Magnetism ^c CMO ZE C1 Natural Science 4 semester units Area B1 and B3 4 semester units 4 semester units Avea SA and SC (with lab) 3 semester units 4 quarient2.6 normaler units AP PHYSICS EXAM LIMITATIONS: EXAM AA (MAJOR AND/OR GE) FOR Copper Mountain College CSU GE CSU - UNITS EARNED TOWARD TRANSFER (1) IGETC UC - UNITS EARNED TOWARD TRANSFER Psychology CAC CE C2 Social & Behavioral &d.
-CRC CF Traditions & Cultums 3 semester units Area D9 3 sometier units S semestrumin Area 4 3 sometion units 4 querte/26 mensolar units Seminar Bedive units S somether units O normander unith S normation units Spanish Language CMC OF C3 Humanibes Q8 C5 Traditions & Cultures 5 member units Area C2.
-6 somosfor units provapleded prior to Sparing 2016) 6 semester units Spanish Language and Culture CAC CE C3 Humaniboe 08 C5 Traditions & Culture 5 semaster units Or CAC CE C3 Humaniboe AND C5 Traditions & Cultures 6 semester units Arne C2 3 semester units 8 semester units Area 38 and 6A 3 semester units 8 querienti 3 nomentar unite Spanish Literature CMC OF C3 Humanibes AND C5 Traditions & Cultural 6 semester units Area C2 6 semeder units 17 corquissar pror to Spring 2013) 8 semeder units Spanish Literature and Culture Ans C2 3 semester units d semioder units Area 38 and 6A.
-3 semester units 8 quarterfo.3 semester units Statistics CAC GE C4 -B Communication, Nathernatics & Oritical Trinsting 4 semaster units Arter 84 3 semester unite 3 nemester units And 2A 3 semaster units 4 quarte/25 semadar units ֓֞֟֝֟֝֟֝֟֝֟֝֟֝֟֝֟֝֟֝֟֝֟֝֟֝֟֝֟֝֟֝֟֝֟֝֟֝֟֝
+Physics C - Electricity and Magnetism 6 CMC GE C1 Natural Science 4 semester units Area B1 and B3 4 semester units 4 semester units Area 5A and 5C (with lab) 3 semester units 4 quarter/2.6 semester units AP PHYSICS EXAM LIMITATIONS: Maximum 8 quarter/5.3 semester units for Physics B, Physics C - Mechanics, and Physics C - Electricity and Magnetism ЕХАМ AA (MAJOR AND/OR GE) FOR Copper Mountain College CSU GE CSU - UNITS EARNED TOWARD TRANSFER (1) IGETC UC - UNITS EARNED TOWARD TRANSFER Psychology CMC GE C2 Social & Behavioral Sci.
+OR C5 Traditions & Cultures 3 semester units Area D9 3 semester units 3 semester units Area 4 3 semester units 4 quarter/2.6 semester units Seminar Elective units 3 semester units 0 semester units 3 semester units Spanish Language CMC GE C3 Humanities OR C5 Traditions & Cultures 5 semester units Area C2 6 semester units (if completed prior to Spring 2014) 6 semester units Spanish Language and Culture CMC GE C3 Humanities OR C5 Traditions & Cultures 5 semester units Or CMC GE C3 Humanities AND C5 Traditions & Cultures 6 semester units Area C2 3 semester units 6 semester units Area 3B and 6A 3 semester units 8 quarter/5.3 semester units Spanish Literature CMC GE C3 Humanities AND C5 Traditions & Cultures 6 semester units Area C2 6 semester units (if completed prior to Spring 2013) 6 semester units Spanish Literature and Culture Area C2 3 semester units 6 semester units Area 3B and 6A 3 semester units 8 quarter/5.3 semester units Statistics CMC GE C4 -B Communication, Mathematics & Critical Thinking 4 semester units Area B4 3 semester units 3 semester units Area 2A 3 semester units 4 quarter/2.6 semester units

-AR: A student who receives AP court and then takes the equivalent Capper Mountain Cologo course will have the unit could for each deploation deducted prior to being assurbed the A.A. degree.
+AA: A student who receives AP credit and then takes the equivalent Copper Mountain College course will have the unit credit for such duplication deducted prior to being awarded the A.A. degree.

-Credit by Advanced Plazement sourn is noted and lated on a student's transcript with units sesigned and no grads.
+Credit by Advanced Placement exam is noted and listed on a student's transcript with units assigned and no grade.

-IDETC: AP exame must be used in sees indicated regardless of where the certifying CCC's discipline is located.

-+ indicates AP exame may be used in either area regardless of where the certifying CCC's discipline is basised.
+IGETC: AP exams must be used in area indicated regardless of where the certifying CCC's discipline is located. + Indicates AP exams may be used in either area regardless of where the certifying CCC's discipline is located.

-CBU GE: The Automated Parament commissions may be incoposable that the certification of CBU General Education-Breath requirements by any certifying tendulars.
-All CBU compuses will accept the minimum units shown and apply them toward inflament of the designated General Education-Breath area if the economists that individual CBU compuses may discrete them there appealed toward completion of General Education-Breath subject even conflictation.
-Please rule that individual CBU compuses may discrete them there appealed toward completion of General Education-Breath

-These units count toward eligibility for aciniseter.
-The units may not all apply toward cariffornion of the corresponding GE-Breecth area.
-See Executive Orders 1038 and 1100 for details.
-Paress of GE Breadth (A1 through E) are defined in EO 1100.
-Areas of American institutions (US-1 through US-3) are set forth in Sections IA and B of EO 1081, and at assistant
+campuses will accept the minimum units shown and apply them toward fulfillment of the designated General Education-Breath area if the examination is included as part of a full or CSU GE: The Advanced Placement examinations may be incorporated into the certification of CSU General Education-Breath requirements by any certifying institution.
+All CSU subject-area certification.
+Please note that individual CSU campuses may choose to grant more units than those specified toward completion of General Education-Breath requirements These units count toward eligibility for admission.
+The units may not all apply toward certification of the corresponding GE-Breadth area.
+See Executive Orders 1036 and 1100 for details.
+Areas of GE Breadth (A1 through E) are defined in EO 1100.
+Areas of American Institutions (US-1 through US-3) are set forth in Sections IA and IB of EO 1061, and at assist.org

-Students seeking astification in QE Breadth prior to transfer must have passed the test before this date.
+3Students seeking certification in GE Breadth prior to transfer must have passed the test before this date.

-4ff a atudent passes more than one AP exam in calculus or computer existos, only one examination may be applied to the baccalaureate.
+4If a student passes more than one AP exam in calculus or computer science, only one examination may be applied to the baccalaureate.